kauboy26/PyEvaluator/README.md

 ## Oddities
 These work:
 * ```>>  3 4 +```
-* ```>>  pow(2 3,)```
-In general, you can misplace arguments, put commas in the wrong place, etc. In this implementation, only the number of arguments is verified(counting the args and then counting the commas), not the exact position of the arguments.
+In general, you can misplace arguments, put commas in the wrong place (it depends), etc. In this implementation, only the number of arguments is verified(counting the args and then counting the commas), not the exact position of the arguments.
 I will fix this later if time permits.

 ## Running Tests